-- While these may naturally overlap “core-” focused practices, here we prioritize stretching and have a separate section: Core Strengthening Exercises.
+- While these may naturally overlap with “core-” focused practices, here we prioritize stretching while there is a separate section on Core Strengthening Exercises.

-- These practices can be used to warm-up or to prepare for particular target actions.
+- These practices can be used to warm up the body or to prepare for particular target actions.

 - They may serve as preparation for more physically strenuous asana.

 - The flows may help to prepare for a static hold.